newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 callToActionText: Register My Daycare
 issuingAgency: New Jersey Department of Human Services Division of Family Development
 ---
-Register your Family Child Care business to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.
+Register your Family Daycare business to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.

 ---
 ### Eligibility